flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 The inspector shrugged his shoulders.

-“Well, no offence, Hawke, but one man can’t possibly investigate all the possibilities there are in this affair— not in the time the police will take, anyway.
+“Well, no offence, Hawke, but one man can’t possibly investigate all the possibilities there are in this affair—not in the time the police will take, anyway.
 You see, this Mrs. Priestly had plenty of enemies.
 One of them sent her a box of poisoned chocolates.
 Well, we shall make a list of suspects and then tackle each one of them for an alibi for the time when the chocolates were handed in at the post office.”

 “Splendid,” declared the famous criminologist.
 “In that case I shall earn my fee without having to do much work for it.
 I’ll join you later, Inspector.
 I must go and report my arrival to my old friend, John Priestly.”